5 new books to read in lockdown

 Fiction

-The subject of colossal amounts of hype, Girl A is Alexandra ‘Lex’ Gracie, one of seven children held captive by their menacing father, and the first to escape his clutches.
-Now grown up and working as a lawyer, Lex must decide, along with her siblings, what to do with the house they’ve inherited – the scene of their hellish childhood – and try to come to terms with her traumatic past.
-Dark and deftly crafted, Girl A is an impressive debut that tackles a horrifying topic with subtlety and empathy.
-While it might not be as mind-blowing as the build-up suggests, it’s definitely on a par with some of the greatest psychological thrillers of recent years.8/10(Review by Katie Wright)
+The Shape Of Darkness is the latest spooky page turner from Laura Purcell.
+It tells the tale of silhouette artist Agnes as she investigates the terrible goings-on that seem to be plaguing her in Victorian Bath.
+In doing so, she meets Pearl, a child spirit medium who appears to be key to finding the villain responsible for a string of murders.
+Not one to read alone at night, Purcell weaves an eerie web of complex family relationships that she slowly unwinds as her characters attempt to separate illusion from reality.
+With genuinely spine-tingling unease, the reader reaches the final revelation of the book with equal parts confusion, relief and sorrow.7/10(Review by Julia Saqui)

-2. We Are All Birds of Uganda by Hafsa Zayyan is published in hardback by Merky Books priced £14.99 (ebook £7.99).
+2. Mrs Death Misses Death by Salena Godden is published in hardback by Canongate Books, priced £14.99 (ebook £11.99).
 Available now

-We Are All Birds Of Uganda explores home, identity, love, and loss across the generations in turbulent times.
-Young, ambitious lawyer Sameer is ready to spread his wings.
-Faced with choices between his career, family expectations and long-standing friendships, Sam’s journey takes an unexpected turn from London to the vibrant colours, smells and tastes of East Africa.
-It is there that Sam uncovers his family history as he searches for his place in the world.
-Unflinchingly honest but tempered by its humanity, this is a novel for our times from the #Merky Books New Writers’ Prize winner.
-It’s a complex and delicately flavoured dish to be savoured and digested slowly.8/10(Review by Emily Pennink)
+Can life really be worth living without death?
+This is what poet Salena Godden’s debut novel ponders.
+We follow Wolf, a struggling orphan trying to make a living as a writer, who is stalked across London by Mrs Death – a poor, old, black, homeless woman.
+When they finally meet, he becomes obsessed with capturing her stories.
+From Jack the Ripper and the Moors murderers, to a German backpacker killed in Ireland, we track Mrs Death and Wolf in a frantic trip through time, as Wolf tries to come to terms with the deaths in his own life, and finds himself anxiously left wondering what is and isn’t real.
+Mrs Death Misses Death is a fascinating use of true crime and shines a light on social injustices, but the interjections of poetry often distract from the storyline and make it more difficult to feel fully invested in the characters and narrative.7/10(Review by Emma O’Neill)

 Non-fiction

-4. How To Be A Refugee by Simon May is published in hardback by Picador, priced £20 (ebook £12.99).
+4. Empireland: How Imperialism Has Shaped Modern Britain by Sathnam Sanghera is published in hardback by Viking, priced £18.99 (ebook £9.99).
 Available now

-In this engrossing and poignant memoir, philosophy professor and author Simon May examines the roots of his confused sense of identity and provides a new perspective on some of the 20th century’s darkest days.
-May, the child of German Jews, was raised in Britain as a Catholic, yet he was forbidden by his parents to identify as either Jewish, German or British.
-Instead, he inherited from them a sense of being an eternal refugee, forever in search of home but forbidden ever to arrive.
-To try and unlock this mystery, May embarks on a voyage of discovery over several years, interviewing relatives, researching documents and visiting key scenes from his family’s past.

-The key lies in his mother and her two sisters.
-They grew up as fully assimilated Germans, keen to distance themselves from a Jewish background that had proved lethal for many, long before Hitler.
-They believed their expert engagement with the pre-Nazi high German world would provide them with immunity, so when the Nazis arrive and that world implodes, the shock and grief are definitive, and the sisters’ survival mechanisms drastic.
-May later recounts the difficulties of his own journey to German nationality, and along the way discovers the spectre of anti-Semitism is still very much with us.
-A fascinating, moving and troubling read.8/10(Review by Dan Brotzel)
+The British Empire is a paradox, according to journalist and author Sathnam Sanghera.
+Although many see it as a distinctive force, it was in many ways a relatively incoherent, almost accidental phenomenon; more a coalition of commercial interests than a codified national project.
+At its door can be laid slavery, systemic racism, massacres and atrocities, yet it paved the way for the NHS and Britain’s modern multiculturalism.
+And although it might all seem to have happened a long time ago, notions of empire continue to haunt the British – and perhaps especially, the English – imagination to this day.
+Empireland is a wide-ranging survey of Empire and its after-effects, where Sanghera examines his subject through a range of potent lenses.
+From the debate on the restitution of cultural artefacts to attitudes towards immigration, to Brexit exceptionalism, he contends we can only really move on as a nation when we learn to look our past squarely in the face.
+Clear-sighted, provocative and timely, this is a book to challenge assumptions and ignite a thousand debates – many of them hopefully productive.8/10(Review by Dan Brotzel)

 Children’s book of the week

-5. The Valley Of Lost Secrets by Lesley Parr is published in paperback by Bloomsbury Children’s Books, priced £6.99 (ebook £5.59).
-Available now
+5. The Gilded Ones by Namina Forna is published in paperback by Usborne, priced £8.99 (ebook £3.99).
+Available February 4

-Lesley Parr’s debut novel taps into the emotions of wartime evacuation from London; particularly the difficulty of enjoying a new life while desperately missing your old one.
-Jimmy takes out his anger, loneliness and fear on his little brother and new foster family in a Welsh mining town during World War II – until he finds a skull hidden in a tree and needs help to unravel a decades-old mystery.
-Comparisons to Goodnight Mister Tom are inevitable, but Parr’s accessible writing and engaging plot is very much aimed at modern pre-teens.
-It teeters thrillingly on the edge of scary, and covers serious topics like relationships, bullies, prejudices and religion without sounding preachy.
-Chapter-opening illustrations and secret messages to decipher are extra beautiful touches to keep readers turning the pages.7/10(Review by Natalie Bowen)
+In The Gilded Ones, Namina Forna delivers a powerful feminist anthem in a dazzling fantasy land.
+Sixteen-year-old Deka lives in the patriarchal kingdom of Otera, where women are subservient in accordance with religious doctrine.
+When Deka bleeds gold during the Ritual of Purity, she’s identified as a demon and an outcast.
+So begins her journey towards survival, identity and, ultimately, freedom.
+Forna’s work in scriptwriting has doubtless helped her create the spectacular world of Otera: vibrant with colour and steeped in mysticism and beauty.
+It’s the confidence with which Forna delivers the pain caused by patriarchy, and the coming-of-age sisterhood that ensures Deka’s survival, that gives this story real credibility and depth.
+This is an empowering and unputdownable read that’ll be enjoyed by teenagers and adults alike.9/10(Review by Nicole Whitton)

 HARDBACK (FICTION)1.
-The City Of Tears by Kate Mosse2.
-Luster by Raven Leilani3.
+Hamnet by Maggie O’Farrell2.
+The Mask Falling by Samantha Shannon3.
 The Thursday Murder Club by Richard Osman4.
 Girl A by Abigail Dean5.
 The Survivors by Jane Harper6.
-Shuggie Bain by Douglas Stuart7.
-Hamnet by Maggie O’Farrell8.
-The Burning Girls by CJ Tudor9.
-The Shape Of Darkness by Laura Purcell10.
-Troy by Stephen Fry(Compiled by Waterstones)
+One August Night by Victoria Hislop7.
+The Betrayals by Bridget Collins8.
+Shuggie Bain by Douglas Stuart9.
+Luster by Raven Leilani10.
+The Mirror And The Light by Hilary Mantel(Compiled by Waterstones)

 HARDBACK (NON-FICTION)1.
-Women Don’t Owe You Pretty by Florence Given2.
-A Promised Land by Barack Obama3.
-The Boy, The Mole, The Fox And The Horse by Charlie Mackesy4.
-Clean & Green by Nancy Birtwhistle5.
-UnPresidented by Jon Sopel6.
-Pinch Of Nom Quick & Easy by Kay Featherstone & Kate Allinson7.
-Ottolenghi Flavour by Yotam Ottolenghi & Ixta Belfrage8.
-Think Like A Monk by Jay Shetty9.
-A Swim In A Pond In The Rain by George Saunders10.
-The Boy, The Mole, The Fox and The Horse by Charlie Mackesy(Compiled by Waterstones)
+The Boy, The Mole, The Fox And The Horse by Charlie Mackesy2.
+Women Don’t Owe You Pretty by Florence Given3.
+Empireland by Sathnam Sanghera4.
+A Promised Land by Barack Obama5.
+Pinch Of Nom Quick & Easy by Kay Featherstone & Kate Allinson6.
+Ottolenghi Flavour by Yotam Ottolenghi & Ixta Belfrage7.
+My Garden World by Monty Don8.
+All The Young Men by Ruth Coker Burks9.
+Cook, Eat, Repeat by Nigella Lawson10.
+This Sovereign Isle by Robert Tombs(Compiled by Waterstones)

 AUDIOBOOKS (FICTION AND NON-FICTION)1.
 A Promised Land by Barack Obama2.
-Orwell Collection by George Orwell3.
-The Thursday Murder Club by Richard Osman4.
-The Other Passenger by Louise Candlish5.
+The Thursday Murder Club by Richard Osman3.
+Orwell Collection by George Orwell4.
+The Midnight Library by Matt Haig5.
 Greenlights by Matthew McConaughey6.
-The Midnight Library by Matt Haig7.
+Critical by Dr Matt Morgan7.
 Atomic Habits by James Clear8.
-A Conspiracy Of Bones by Kathy Reichs9.
-Skincare by Caroline Hirons10.
-Sherlock Holmes by Arthur Conan Doyle(Compiled by Audible)
+Sherlock Holmes: The Definitive Collection by Arthur Conan Doyle9.
+Girl A by Abigail Dean10.
+A Life On Our Planet by David Attenborough(Compiled by Audible)